Yaokai-Yang/Proportional-Navigation-Demo-3D/README.md

 # Proportional Navigation Demo in 3D
-This demo is designed so users can create their own engagement setups by modifying each object's starting conditions and maneuverability, as well as the proportionality constant ($N'$) for the pursuers.
-It features proportional navigation implemented in two different ways: zero-effort miss (ZEM) and line-of-sight (LOS).
+This demo implements proportional navigation in two different ways: zero-effort miss ([ZEM](ProNav%20Demo/Assets/ZeroEffortMiss.cs)) and line-of-sight ([LOS](ProNav%20Demo/Assets/LineOfSight.cs)).
+Users can create specific engagement scenarios by modifying each object's starting conditions and maneuverability, as well as the proportionality constant ($N$) for the pursuers.

 Made with Unity.
 The guidance laws are from Ben Dickinson's ["Guidance Fundamentals Tutorial"](https://www.youtube.com/playlist?list=PLcmbTy9X3gXt02z1wNy4KF5ui0tKxdQm7) series on Youtube and Paul Zarchan's [Tactical and Strategic Missile Guidance (6th ed)](https://arc.aiaa.org/doi/10.2514/4.868948).